hhursev/recipe-scrapers/docs/in-depth-guide-scraper-functions.md

 ### `title() -> str`

-Returns the title of the recipes, usually a short sentence or phrase.
+Returns the title of the recipe, usually a short sentence or phrase.

 ```py
 >>> scraper.title()